microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

    click on it.
 1. Under the pipeline page, click "Run pipeline".
 1. In the right-hand pane, accept the default options and click "Run".
-1. Verify that the pipeline succeeds and that PR Metrics task is skipped, as it is run outside of the context of a PR.
+1. Verify that the pipeline succeeds and that the PR Metrics task is skipped, as it is run outside of the context of a PR.

-## Step 4: Performing an Initial Pipeline Test via PR
+## Step 4: Performing an Initial Pipeline Test via a PR

 1. In your Git repo, create a new branch, e.g. `step4`.
 1. Copy the files from `step4` to the root folder of your repo.